 Selective Internal Radiation Therapy

 Capital Health physicians are licensed to offer a new FDA-approved treatment to patients with colorectal cancer that has metastasized to the liver.
 The treatment uses small beads containing radiation that are injected directly into the tumor.
 SIR-Spheres® microspheres are a medical device used in Selective Internal Radiation Therapy (SIRT).
 By directing high doses of radiation precisely into the tumor, healthy liver tissue can be preserved.

-At Capital Health, our surgeons are among the region's foremost experts in a wide variety of medical fields, including breast surgery, gynecological surgery, hepatobiliary (liver, pancreas, and gall bladder) surgery, neurosurgery, surgical oncology, and urological surgery.
+At Capital Health, our surgeons are among the region's foremost experts in a wide variety of medical fields, including breast surgery, bloodless liver surgery, colorectal surgery, gynecological oncology, hepato-pancreato-biliary (liver, pancreas, and bile duct) surgery, neurosurgery, plastic and reconstructive surgery, surgical oncology, thoracic surgery and urological surgery.

 Click on the links below to find neurosurgeons who are part of the Center for Neuro-Oncology at the Capital Institute for Neurosciences as well as surgeons who are members of the Capital Health Medical Staff's Department of Surgery or those who are part of Capital Health Surgical Group, a multi-specialty surgical practice.

 You may also use the "Find a Doctor" tool at the top of this page (or click here) to search for a surgeon on the Capital Health Medical Staff by last name or medical specialty.